Quasi-static limit for the asymmetric simple exclusion

 The one-dimensional open asymmetric simple exclusion process (ASEP) is one of the most interesting models in non-equilibrium statistical mechanics, in particular because its stationary state can be explicitly computed (cf. \cite{Derrida93,Schutz99,Uchi04,Brak06}).
 Particles perform asymmetric random walks on the finite lattice $\{1, \dots,N\}$ with the exclusion rule (the jump is suppressed if the site is occupied), and at the boundaries particles are created and absorbed with given rates.
 The dynamics is then characterized by 5 parameters (the asymmetry of the random walks and the 4 boundary rates).

 In a seminal article \cite{Liggett75}, Liggett introduced special boundary rates such that the corresponding dynamics approximates optimally the dynamics of the infinite system with different densities at $\pm\infty$.
 These boundary conditions correspond to the projection of the infinite dynamics with respect to the Bernoulli measures with different densities on the left and on the right of the system.
-Under this choice of boundary conditions Bahadoran \cite{Bahadoran12} proved the hydrodynamic limit for the density profile: under the hyperbolic space-time scaling the density profile converges to the unique $L^\infty$ entropy solution of the Burgers equation satisfying the Bardos--Leroux--N\'ed\'elec boundary conditions \cite{BNL} in the sense of Otto \cite{Otto96}.
-In \cite{Bahadoran12} Bahadoran also proves the hydrostatic limit, i.e. the macroscopic limit of the stationary profile satisfies the stationary Burgers equation with same boundary conditions.
+Under this choice of boundary conditions Bahadoran \cite{Baha12} proved the hydrodynamic limit for the density profile: under the hyperbolic space-time scaling the density profile converges to the unique $L^\infty$ entropy solution of the Burgers equation satisfying the Bardos--Leroux--N\'ed\'elec boundary conditions \cite{BNL} in the sense of Otto \cite{Otto96}.
+Hydrodynamic limit for general boundary conditions has been recently proven in \cite{lu21}.
+In \cite{Baha12} Bahadoran also proves the hydrostatic limit, i.e., the macroscopic limit of the stationary profile satisfies the stationary Burgers equation with same boundary conditions.
 This is the solution of the variational problem maximizing the stationary flux in case of a density gradient with opposite sign to the drift generated by the asymmetry, or minimizing the stationary flux in the other case.
 This is consistent with the phase diagram proved in \cite{Derrida93,Schutz99}.
-The proof in \cite{Bahadoran12} relies on an extension of the coupling argument used by Rezakhanlou in \cite{reza} in the infinite dynamics, and on the particular boundary conditions which are such that at equal density (balanced case) the stationary measure is known explicitly (given by the Bernoulli measure at the boundary density).
-As far as we know there is no proof of the hydrodynamic limit for general boundary conditions.
+The proof in \cite{Baha12} relies on an extension of the coupling argument used by Rezakhanlou in \cite{reza} in the infinite dynamics, and on the particular boundary conditions which are such that at equal density (balanced case) the stationary measure is known explicitly (given by the Bernoulli measure at the boundary density).